Polynomial Curve Systems are Exponentially Decaying: Hubbard tree

 In this his section we will give a background for the polynomial dynamics, especially for post-critically finite polynomials.
 Suppose $f$ is a degree $d$ polynomial for some $d \ge 2$.
 We call the set the filled-in Julia set of $f$.
 It is clear that $K(f)$ is a compact set.
 We say a point $z\in \Bbb C$ is a critical point of $f$ if $f'(z) = 0$.
 Let denote the set of the critical points of $f$.
 We call the post-critical set of $f$.
 It is known that $K(f)$ is connected if and only if $P(f)$ is a bounded set.
 We say $f$ is $\emph{post-critically finite}$, abbreviated as PCF, if $P(f)$ is a finite set.
 It follows that $K(f)$ is a connected set when $f$ is post-critically finite.

 Suppose $K(f)$ is connected.
 Let $\Delta$ be the unit disk.
 Then there is a conformal isomorphism $\Phi: \Bbb C - K(f) \to \Bbb C - \overline{\Delta}$ so that the following diagram commutes.

 The family of the radial rays $\{r e^{i \theta}\:|\: r > 1\}$ is invariant under the power map $z \mapsto z^d$.
 Thus the family of the rays is invariant under $f$.
 We call $\{R_\theta\}$ the external rays for $f$.
 So $f$ maps one external ray homeomorphically onto some other one.
-Later we shall see this property will be essentially used in several places.
+Later we shall see that this property will be essentially used in our proof.

 An external ray $R_\theta$ is called periodic of period $p$ if

 By Douady's theory (see Milnor's book, $\S18$), for each periodic repelling point, there is at least one periodic ray landing on it.

 For PCF polynomials, the critical orbits are bounded and thus $K(f)$ is connected.
 Moreover, the dynamics of $f$ can be coded by finitely many combinatorial data of $f$ which are organized by a finite graph - the Hubbard tree for $f$.